TheAmirHK/Experiments/DistributedLearning/ReadMe.md

 | Distributed Training   | ~31.81 seconds    | 99%               |

 - Training times and accuracy may vary depending on the hardware used (e.g., CPU vs. GPU).

----

-This format is clean, easy to read, and well-suited for a GitHub `README.md` file.
-Let me know if you need further adjustments!